Useful information for PCN (Poison Centre Notification) submission

 • Removal of a component.

-• The labelling, the trade name or the packaging of the mixture has changed.
+• The labelling, trade name, or packaging changes.

-• There use of the mixture is expanded for a new area.
+• The intended use is expanded to a new area.

-• The telephone number providing quick access to further product information has changed.
+• The telephone number providing rapid access to further product information changes.

 Warning!
-If the composition of the mixture has changed, a new UFI code has to be given to the mixture.
-Regarding this topic our article on the application of the UFI is recommended.
+If the composition of the mixture changes, a new UFI may be required.
+For details, see our article on the application of the UFI.

-If you are in doubt about carrying out the above activities in practice, engage our service for PCN update notification.
+If you are unsure how to apply the above in practice, engage our service for PCN update notifications.

-Read more about the conditions of the preparation of a new UFI
+Read more about the conditions for generating a new UFI

 Deadlines